-Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy R-3(1) RES S МТО E/F Continue ongoing investigation and implementation of innovative practices and mitigative technologies regarding road salt application and the management of infiltration and runoff.
-R-3(3) R-3(2) RES S МТО E/F Actively consider the creation of a pilot project utilizing new practices and mitigative technologies for road salt application or the management of runoff that could benefit drinking water sources within the Ganaraska Region Source Protection Area.
-R-3(3) R-3(3) MON MC МТО E/F The ministry shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies and make that report available to the Ganaraska Region Protection Authority.
+Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy R-3(1) RES S МТО E/F continue ongoing investigation and implementation of innovative practices and mitigative echnologies regarding road salt application and the management of infiltration and runoff.
+R-3(2) RES S МТО E/F Actively consider the creation of a pilot project utilizing new practices and mitigative technologies for road salt application or the management of runoff that could benefit drinking water sources within the Trent source protection areas.
+R-3(3) R-3(3) MON МС МТО E/F The ministry shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies and make that report available to the applicable Source Protection Authority.
 Recommended contents of the report include, but are not limited to: a) The nature of relevant research initiatives as they arise; and b) A summary of relevant research activities every five years.
 N/A